1996 Japan Football League

 Statistics of Japan Football League in the 1996 season.

 Overview

 It was contested by 16 teams, and Honda won the championship.
 However, citing continuing corporate ownership, they were refused promotion by the J.League, who took in the runner-up, Vissel Kobe, instead.

 Newly promoted before the season were Nippon Denso, later known as FC Kariya, and Oita Trinity, later known as Oita Trinita.

+Clubs

+The following sixteen clubs participated in Japan Football League Division 1 during the 1996 season.